eoinkelly/notes/databases/dynamodb/dynamodb.md

 2012 AWS publish a paper on Dynamo https://www.dynamodbguide.com/the-dynamo-paper/

-Indexing in Dynamo is much more limited than other DBs
+Indexing in DynamoDB is much more limited than other DBs

 * no geospatial
 * no full text search
 * no location based
 * multi-key indexes

 > One benefit of DynamoDB is that its rigidity limits you in a good way.
 As
 > long as you aren't using full-table scans, it's tough to write an inefficient
 > query in DynamoDB.
 The data model and API restrict you into best practices
 > upfront and ensure your database will scale with your application.

-Eat your vegetables ...

-Cassandra is the closest in data model to DynamoDB - it is also a wide column store
+Cassandra is the closest in data model to DynamoDB - it is also a wide column store.

 DynamoDB doesn't have any feature that would stop it scaling so it is missing features but what is there is guaranteed to scale.

 Unless you do full table scans, it is hard to write a slow query.

+Eat your vegetables ...

 ## Core concepts